Skin and Coat Oil 101

 Salmon Oil

 This type of Omega-3 is an essential fatty acid that your dog must acquire through their food because their body does not make it naturally.
-APA reduces skin inflammation and prevents diseases that stunt fur growth.
-If your dog does not get enough APA in their diet, their skin may show irritation.
+ALA reduces skin inflammation and prevents diseases that stunt fur growth.
+If your dog does not get enough ALA in their diet, their skin may show irritation.

 Eicosapentaenoic Acid (EPA)